sinohope/sinohope.github.io/sinohope-docs/docs/develop/mpc-waas-api/quick-start/qs-2-node.md

 In the callback service demo, decryption processing is performed on the callback result (encrypted signature data), which can be referred to in the callback service example provided by Sinohope: [GitHub - sinohope/mpc-node-callback-demo](https://github.com/sinohope/mpc-node-callback-demo)

+### 5.4 pre-sign

+The MPC signature consumes a CPU and it takes time.
+Generally, a single signature may take 3-5 seconds to complete.
+The length of time depends on the performance and network conditions of the MPC-Node.
+If you want to get a millisecond experience, you can start the pre-sign.
+After opening, the system will make pre-sign when MPC-Node is free, and use the pre-sign-data before when signing the transaction.

+- Preparation before the pre-sign: Signature Callback service supports two types of business types that support Request_type as Pre-Sign and Pre-Sign-Online.
+- How to enable pre-sign strategy: At present, you need to contact the administrator, and the administrator will be assisted to use it